The beginning of April signals the final push for most Americans filing their taxes.

 For the first time in my life, I hired a tax professional.

-You need to download software, and it's only available for Windows PC's (I use a Mac).
+You need to download software, and it's only available for Windows PCs (I use a Mac).

-Back in January, I'd used Turbo Tax to fill out much of my personal tax information for 2013.
+In January, I'd used Turbo Tax to fill out much of my personal tax information for 2013.

 I let the information sit, as the return for my partnership had to be filed first.